StegVerse-Labs/continuity-vault-kit/vault_template/KnowledgeVault/_Policy/Intake_Workflow.md

 If creating a new note or record summary, duplicate a starter file from `_Templates/` to maintain consistent structure.

+When editing Markdown files on iOS, open them from a text editor app rather than previewing them directly in Files.

 ## Daily capture
 - Put everything into `00_Inbox/`